Enterprise-CMCS/managed-care-review/docs/Technologies.md

 ### Launch Darkly

 [LaunchDarkly](https://launchdarkly.com/implementation/) is third party feature flag management tool that includes a online dashboard for viewing/auditing/updating flags and SDKs that are integrated into our codebase.
-The use of feature flag with LaunchDarkly allows us de-couple the act of delivering code from the act of enabling a new feature to subsets of users.
+The use of feature flags with LaunchDarkly allows us to de-couple the act of delivering code from the act of enabling a new feature to subsets of users.

 ### Jest